 The Australasian Research Management Society provides high quality professional development through events and programs it delivers to its members across all Chapters.
-The Society also offers a comprehensive Foundation Level and Professional Level Accreditation Program.
+The Society also offers a comprehensive Foundation Level and Advanced Level (formerly Professional Level) Accreditation Programs.

 The ARMS Foundation Level Accreditation Program has been developed for research managers and administrators.
 There are currently 18 modules which cover a diverse range of activities that are undertaken by research management staff.
 To become an ARMS Accredited Research Manager (Foundation) or ARMF, candidates must complete 3 compulsory modules, 2 elective modules (including the assessments) and are required to write a critical review highlighting issues or relevance to research management professionals.
 For more information on how to become an ARMS Accredited Research Manager please visit the accreditation page.